derek-watson/jsUri/README.md

-jsUri
+isUri
 =====

-Uri parsing, modification and query string manipulation in javascript.
+Uri and query string parsing and manipulation javascript.

 This project incorporates the excellent [parseUri](http://blog.stevenlevithan.com/archives/parseuri) regular expression library by Steven Levithan.
 You can safely parse URLs of all shapes and sizes, however invalid or hideous.